-- Note 1: As of December 31, 2019 and 2018, the Company had 408 and 428 employees, and the number of directors who did not served concurrently as employees were 5 and 4, respectively. - Note 2: The average amount of employee benefits expense of the Company in 2019 was \$716 thousand. [(The total amount of employee benefits expense in the current year-director's remuneration in the current year)/(the number of employees in the current year the number of directors who did not served concurrently as employees in the current year)] The average amount of employee benefits expense of the Company in 2018 was \$810 thousand. [(The total amount of employee benefits expense in the previous year-director's remuneration in the previous year)/(the number of employees in the previous year the number of directors who did not served concurrently as employees in the previous year)]. - Note 3: The average amount of salary expense of the Company in 2019 was \$603 thousand. [(The total amount of salary expense in the current year/(the number of employees in current year the number of directors who did not served concurrently as employees in the current year)] The average amount of salary expense of the Company in 2018 was \$693 thousand, respectively.
-(The total amount of salary expense in the previous year/(the number of employees in the previous year the number of directors who did not served concurrently as employees in the previous year)). - Note 4: The average of salary expense adjustment of the Company decreased at 13% in 2019. [(The average amount of salary expense in the current year The average amount of salary expense in the previous year)/The average amount of salary expense in the previous year].
+- Note 1: As of December 31, 2020 and 2019, the Company had 406 and 408 employees, respectively, and the number of directors who did not serve concurrently as employees was 5 for both years. - Note 2: The average amount of employee benefits expense of the Company in 2020 was \$813 thousand. [(The total amount of employee benefits expense in the current year Remuneration of directors in the current year)/(The number of employees in the current year The number of directors who did not serve concurrently as employees in the current year)] The average amount of employee benefits expense of the Company in 2019 was \$716 thousand. [(The total amount of employee benefits expense in the previous year Remuneration of directors in the previous year)/(The number of employees in the previous year The number of directors who did not serve concurrently as employees in the previous year)]. - Note 3: The average amount of salary expense of the Company in 2020 was \$704 thousand. [(The total amount of salary expense in the current year/(The number of employees in current year The number of directors who did not serve concurrently as employees in the current year)] The average amount of salary expense of the Company in 2019 was \$603 thousand, respectively.
+(The total amount of salary expense in the previous year/(The number of employees in the previous year The number of directors who did not serve concurrently as employees in the previous year)). - Note 4: The average salary expense adjustment of the Company decreased 17% in 2020 year-on-year. [(The average amount of salary expense in the current year The average amount of salary expense in the previous year)/the average amount of salary expense in the previous year]. - Note 5: The remuneration of supervisors was \$312 thousand and \$568 thousand for 2020 and 2019, respectively - Note 6: The Company's compensation policies: The compensation program includes a monthly salary, business performance bonus and a profit sharing bonus based on annual profits.
+The Company determines the amount of the business performance and profit sharing bonuses based on its operating results with reference to the local industry payout level.
+The amount and method of distribution of the business performance and profit sharing bonuses are recommended by the compensation committee to the board of directors for approval; the amount given to each employee is based on the individual's job responsibilities, performance and contribution to the Company.